-Bladder stones are caused by high levels of mineral in the urine, creating mineral deposits known as “stones”.
+Bladder stones are caused by high levels of minerals in the urine, creating mineral deposits known as “stones”.
 A person can be asymptomatic if the stones are small enough but bigger stones cause different problems for the kidneys, bladder, and urinary tracts.
-The following conditions can contribute or directly cause the formation of bladder stones:
+The following conditions can contribute to or directly cause the formation of bladder stones:

 - Prostate gland enlargement compresses the urethra, causing urine retention in the bladder.
 Stones can eventually form if the urine remains in the bladder for long periods of time.

 - A neurogenic bladder or a bladder with damaged nerves doesn’t detect fullness, causing retention.
-Being unable to adequately contract and relax the muscles of the bladder to empty it can cause urine to remain the bladder and form stones.
+Being unable to adequately contract and relax the muscles of the bladder to empty it can cause urine to remain in the bladder and form stones.